ktrzeciaknubisa/test/test.md

 ### Android standalone binaries

-The steps below can be useful for testing standalone jx binaries on android:
+The steps below can be useful for testing standalone jx binaries on android with script mentioned above.
+Basically it is about copying the test folder and standalone jx to the device and then running the test through `adb shell` command.

+Sample preparation script:

 ```bash
 #!/bin/bash